Find out about the A2JBC APPROACH

-Borrowing from the Institute of Healthcare Improvement, (IHI) http://www.ihi.org, A2JBC has developed the Access to Justice Triple Aim and Measurement Framework.
+Borrowing from the Institute of Healthcare Improvement, (IHI) http://www.ihi.org, A2JBC has developed the Access to Justice Triple Aim and Measurement Framework, which has been endorsed by over 50 justice sector organizations [PDF].

 - Improved population access to justice